DesignedSimplicity/MetaGraffiti/README.md

 ## Architecture

-## Data
+### Data
 Simple classes which represent a set of attributes for an entity

-## Info
+### Info
 State classes created from a static factory pattern

 ## Modules

-## Geo
+### Geo

+GeoCountryInfo

+GeoRegionInfo

+GeoTimezoneInfo

+GeoDirection - a direction in degrees or radians

-GeoDistance - distance between two or more points GeoDirection - a direction in degrees or radians GeoPerimeter - a set of points defining a physical region
+GeoDistance - distance between two or more points

-GeoLocation - lat/lon with optional elevation
-GeoPosition - lat/lon with elevation and optional timestamp

 GeoHeading - a point and a direction

-GeoVector - a heading established by two points
+GeoLocation - lat/lon with optional elevation and timestamp

-GeoTimezone - a representation of a standard timezone GeoTimestamp - a date/time
+GeoRectangle - a set of points defining a physical region